jakebayliss/jpfitness/app/content/abs/day1.md

 <details>
 <summary><b>Notes</b></summary>

 Here we go!!
-First Ab exercise for you guys - as always, start by watching and listening to the tutorial videos carefully.
+First Ab day for you guys.
+As always, start by watching and listening to the tutorial videos carefully.
 I explain everything I'm thinking/doing during the actual set which I find helps tremendously.
 The girl who runs the online Pilates classes I do does this during her sessions and it helps more than you can imagine.
 I've also provided a written description if you'd rather read it before each set.

 Ab circuit explanation: